cswxu/FastMultiColSort/README.md

 which means generating 16777216 rows of data with two columns, the first column is encoded in 17-bit and the second one is in 33-bit.
 The generated file is `16777216_2_17B33_0_100_8192.dat`

-Step 2: run two-column-sorting with all cases of bit-borrowing (see the paper) over these two columns:
+**Step 2**: run two-column-sorting with all cases of bit-borrowing (see the paper) over these two columns:

 ```bash
 ./experiments/main_tworound_exhaustive --nrows=16777216 --ncolumns=2 --bitwidth=17B33 --inputfile=16777216_2_17B33_0_100_8192.dat --comptype=st